Loading...

 Further out are residential zones, newer, often more spacious housing.

-Although this model was based on older cities, part of it still applied to Jakarta, especially the contrast between crowded city centre and sprawling suburbs.
+Although this model is based on older cities, part of it still applied to Jakarta, especially the contrast between crowded city center and sprawling suburbs.

 Then we have the Hoyt model.

-Instead of circles, the Hoyt model shows cities growing in sectors or wedges, spreading outward from the centre.
+Instead of circles, the Hoyt model shows cities growing in sectors or wedges, spreading outward from the center.

 It includes sectors for transport routes like major roads and railways.

-This model helps to explain why, in Jakarta, many factories and poorer communities are found along transport roots, while gated communities and malls are often built further out in cleaner, quieter areas.
+This model helps to explain why in Jakarta many factories in poorer communities are found along transport routes, while gated communities and malls are often built further out in cleaner, quieter areas.

-These models help geographers analyse how cities are organised, why certain land uses are found where they are, and how inequality and planning decisions shape the city over time.
+These models help geographers analyze how cities are organized, why certain land users are found where they are, and how inequality and planning decisions shape the city over time.

 Well done if you identified that correctly.

-Going back to the question I asked you, if you know of any cities that remind you of any of these models, Izzy has said that, "The Burgess model works well with London's zones.
+Going back to the question I asked you if you know of any cities that remind you of any of these models, Izzy has said that, "The Burgess model works well with London zones.

 The CBD would be places like Westminster.